bennylao/cv-cam-based-img-segmentation/README.md

 # cv-CAM-based-img-segmentation

+## 📖 Overview

-This project aims to explore weakly supervised methods for image segmentation.
+This project explores weakly supervised learning techniques for image segmentation, focusing primarily on the Grad-CAM++ method ([paper](https://arxiv.org/abs/1710.11063)).

-In our project, we mainly focus on the `Grad-CAM++` method ([reference](https://arxiv.org/abs/1710.11063)), which only requires image-level labels for training.
+GradCAM++ requires only image-level labels for training, eliminating the need for pixel-level annotations.
+The project aims to evaluate the performance of Grad-CAM++ on the Oxford Pets dataset, comparing it with fully supervised methods.

-We also experimented with self-training and superpixels SLIC to improve the performance of Grad-CAM++.
+In additional, we experimented with self-training and superpixels SLIC to improve the performance of Grad-CAM++.

-## :bar_chart: Results: Test mIOU (in %) on Oxford-IIIT Pet Dataset
+## 📊 Results: Test mIOU (in %) on Oxford-IIIT Pet Dataset

 | Method             | Backbone Model      | 5 epochs | 10 epochs | 20 epochs |
 |:-------------------|:----------------    |---------:|----------:|----------:|